Bansko, Bulgaria: Not the Trip We’d Hoped For

 A Turn For the Worst

-We weren’t more than ten minutes into it when I hit a steep icy section and found myself sliding quickly down the mountain.
+We weren’t more than ten minutes into it when I hit a steep, icy section and found myself sliding down the mountain.
 With repeated reminders to myself to snowplow, lean forward, and remain calm, I made it down that part.
 I stopped to wait for Steve but did not see him.

 After a little while, I figured he either passed me and I missed him, or he was taking his time and would catch up.